List Installed Packages on Ubuntu and Debian

 Note that the above method also lists the applications installed with .deb files.
 That’s cool, isn’t it?

 If you have read my apt vs apt-get comparison article, you probably already know that both apt and apt-get basically use dpkg.
 This means you can use dpkg command to list all the installed packages in Debian.

 You can filter the output with grep again to search for a specific package.

-package manager.
+So far, you have dealt with applications installed with Debian’s package manager.
 What about Snap and Flatpak applications?
 How to list them because they are not accessible with apt and dpkg?

 To show all the Snap packages installed on your system, use this command:

 Snap list also indicates which applications are from a verified publisher with a green tick.

 To list all the Flatpak packages installed on your system, use this: